Russia-Ukraine War: What to know as Ukraine resists advance

 WHAT’S HAPPENING WITH RUSSIA’S NUCLEAR DETERRENT?

-The Russian military said its nuclear deterrent forces have been put on high alert in line with Putin’s order.
+The Russian military said its nuclear deterrent forces have been put on high alert in line with Putin’s order on Sunday.

 Defense Minister Sergei Shoigu reported to Putin that command posts of all components of Russia’s nuclear forces have been beefed up with additional personnel.